Skip to content

 Vinudilice Rosato 2021

-Salvo Foti really needs no introduction.
-He is one of the protagonists of the renaissance of Sicilian wine, especially on Etna.
-This rosé confirms the connection to tradition and the land that is so important for his "I Vigneri" are typical.
+Salvo Foti hardly needs any introduction.
+He is one of the protagonists of the renaissance of Sicilian wine, particularly on Mount Etna.
+This rosé confirms the connection to tradition and the land that are typical of his „I Vigneri“ project.

 The wine is a blend of at least 10 different grapes, red and white, all growing together and harvested and pressed together.
-This mixed harvest was common in several areas of Italy in the past.
+This mixed harvest was common in the past in several regions of Italy.

-The colour is salmon pink, with shiny crystalline reflections.
-The nose is an endless journey between black cherries, wild berries, oranges, aromatic herbs, spices and the seductive minerality that only the volcanic soil can provide.
-The palate is fresh, precise and clear.
-Perfectly integrated acidity and a lovely saltiness form the lively backbone of this wine.
-Any further description would only disturb the connection to the soul of Sicily...
+The colour is salmon pink, with bright, crystalline reflections.
+The nose is an endless journey between black cherries, wild berries, oranges, aromatic herbs, spices and the seductive minerality that only volcanic soil can provide.
+On the palate it is fresh, precise and clear.
+A perfectly integrated acidity and a delightful saltiness form the vibrant backbone of this wine.
+Any further description would only disturb the connection to the soul of Sicily…

 An unexpected, unique rosé wine.

-Here you will find the entire Rosé wine Assortment
+Here you will find the entire rosé wine selection

 Text: Jonathan Gobbi